XRP: Common Questions

 XRP is the native currency of the Ripple payment network.
 The company behind it seeks to make cross-border money transfers fast, easy, and cost-efficient.
 XRP has these ideas at its very core, thus getting rid of sky-high network fees and transaction delays.
 Make sure to get in touch with Ripple's vibrant community!

 Atomic Wallet & XRP: A Brief Overview

-Exchange.
-You can buy & sell your XRP for crypto in the Exchange tab in our app.
+Swap.
+You can buy & sell your XRP for crypto in the Swap tab in our app.
 Check our guide here for more info.

 Buy crypto.
 We fully support fiat XRP purchases, which you can make in the Buy crypto tab.
 For step-by-step instructions on how to do that, refer to our guide here.

 Please note that fiat XRP purchases are currently suspended for U.S. residents due to the SEC's ongoing lawsuit against Ripple.